 There is no single test that shows for sure that you have bipolar disorder.
 To figure out if you have it, your doctor may ask about your symptoms and medical history and do a physical exam.
-He may do a few lab tests to rule out other conditions that can cause similar symptoms.
+They may do a few lab tests to rule out other conditions that can cause similar symptoms.

 Before making a diagnosis, your doctor may check to see if your symptoms fit the same pattern as those listed in a special manual used by psychiatrists called "DSM-5" -- the Diagnostic and Statistical Manual of Mental Disorders.

 Myth: There's No Way to Treat Bipolar Disorder

 The truth is you have more than one way to manage this illness.
 Medications can work very well.
 Your doctor may suggest medicine such as: